 [searchRange] and [stepSize]

 Finding the optimum x & y translations, while simultaenously finding the optimum rotation angle, is a difficult problem.
 The problem arises because translational and orientational alignment are interdependent.
 That is, translational alignment works best when the images are rotationally aligned, while rotational alignment works best when the images are translationally aligned.
-So, what many of SPIDER's alignment algorithms is to perform a brute-force search, attempting separation orientational alignments for various combinations of x & y shifts.
+So, many of SPIDER's alignment algorithms perform a brute-force search, attempting separate orientational alignments for various combinations of x & y shifts.
 For example, using a [searchRange] of 1 would result in the following shift combinations:

 As the allowed shift increases, the number of required orientational alignments increases quickly.
 Alignment is generally the slowest step in image-processing (except for 3D classification).
 One way to reduce the computational requirements for large shifts is to not re-align for every shift.
 This is specified by the parameter [stepSize].
 For example, using a [searchRange] of 2 and a [stepSize] of 2 would result in the following shift combinations:

 If instead the [searchRange] remained 2, while the [stepSize] was reduced to 1, there would be 25 orientational searches (more than I want to list) instead of the 9 above.

 There are other alignment strategies to try to cope with this interdependency, such as those that use rotationally-invariant autocorrelation functions, but in my experience, they don't work well.

 How SPIDER performs orientational alignment is that it first converts the Cartesian image to polar (radius vs. angle) form, and then performs a series of 1D cross correlations (each of which is fast).
 A 1D cross-correlation in the polar representation is equivalent to a rotation in Cartesian space